jonnonz1/nz-statute-book/acts/public/2005/interpretation-amendment-act-2005.md

 This Act comes into force on 26 April 2005.

 ### 3 Definitions
-Section 29 of the principal Act is amended by inserting, after the definition of consular officer, the following definition:.
+Section 29 of the principal Act is amended by inserting, after the definition of consular officer, the following definition:
   - **de facto partner** means a person who is a party to a de facto relationship (as defined in section 29A)

 ### 4 New sections 29A and 29B inserted